 Thankfully, there is a better option with my low-fat mayo version, and it’s so easy to make with a handful of ingredients and a blender.

 The main ingredient is tofu, but other options are available for those avoiding soy.
-Links included in the basic mayo recipe.
+Links included in Tips section below.